Barbapulpe/xmpp-ap-bridge/README.md

 Once all is configured, you are ready to start the backend so the two bots start listening to events and dealing with messages.

-If using a linux distribution based on systemd, you can copy the two files provided in the `dist/` directory to `/etc/systemd/system/` (on Ubuntu), edit them to adapt to your own system (linux user and paths), and start both services as root:
+If using a linux distribution based on systemd, you can copy the two files provided in the `dist/` directory to `/etc/systemd/system/` (on Ubuntu), edit them to adapt to your own system (linux user and paths), and start both services as root (or using `sudo`):
 ```
 # systemctl enable --now ap-bridge
 # systemctl enable --now xmpp-bridge